 The Pension Protection Act of 2006 created the IRA Charitable Rollover, allowing owners aged 70½ or older of traditional and Roth IRAs the ability to distribute directly, or "rollover," to certain public charities (including Clarkson) up to $100,000 per year without the distribution being included as taxable income, but allowing it to count towards the annual mandatory withdrawal.

-The American Taxpayer Relief Act of 2012 (ATRA) extended the IRA Charitable Rollover through calendar year 2013.
+The Tax Increase Prevention Act of 2014 has amended the American Taxpayer Relief Act of 2012 (ATRA) to extend the IRA Charitable Rollover through calendar year 2014.

-Since ATRA extended previous law, charitable rollovers were not allowed to fund gift-with-income plans such as gift annuities and charitable trusts.
+Since previous law is extended, charitable rollovers are not allowed to fund gift-with-income plans such as gift annuities and charitable trusts.

 IRA Charitable Rollover Qualifications

 Based on the Pension Protection Act of 2006: